 - Sciences courses taken online are NOT acceptable for fulfillment of prerequisites.
 Hybrid courses which include a face-to-face component, including face-to-face labs, will be considered on an individual basis.
-Students will be required to sign a statement acknowledging that all science courses were not completed online.

 - Advanced Placement (AP) courses taken during high school may be used to fulfill the Math and English requirements only.
 Proof of satisfactory completion is required.
 A minimum score of 3 out of 5 on AP tests is required.
 Documentation of satisfactory completion is required.

 - All prerequisite courses must be taken in U.S. institutions that are regionally accredited and must be transferrable to CBU.

 - U.S. equivalency is required for degrees completed outside of the United States.

 - Prerequisites are not to be substituted for more advanced applied content within the professional component or any part of the program.